32 Types of Black Birds in Florida You Can See

 Smooth Billed Ani Perched On Branch Showing Black Body Long Curved Beak And Slender Tail

 The Smooth-billed Ani Is A Striking Black Bird With A Long Tail And A Distinctive Curved Shiny Bill.
 They Are Social Birds Often Seen In Small Groups Hopping Through Open Fields Roadsides And Marsh Edges.
-Their Entirely Black Plumage Gleams In Sunlight Making Them Easy To Spot Even From A Distance.
+Their Entirely Black Plumage Gleams In Sunlight Making Them Easy To Spot Even From A Distance And They Are A Unique Example Of Black Birds In Florida.

 These Birds Feed On Insects Small Lizards And Fruit.
 Their Distinctive Rattling Calls Announce Their Presence In Florida’s Southern Regions.
 Watching A Group Of Smooth-billed Anis Move Together In Perfect Coordination Is Fascinating.
-Their Cooperative Lifestyle And Unusual Appearance Make Them One Of Florida’s Most Interesting Black Birds.
+Their Cooperative Lifestyle And Unusual Appearance Make Them One Of The Most Interesting Black Birds In Florida.

 Snail Kite